jcushman/pdfquery/README.rst

                 normalize_spaces=True,
                 resort=True)

 Initialization function.
-Usually you'll only need to pass in the filename.
+Usually you'll only need to pass in the file (file object or path).
 The rest of the arguments control preprocessing of the element tree:

 *   merge_tags: consecutive runs of these elements will be merged together, with the text of following elements